 Semi-Hydroponics (SH) is the 3rd way to do Water Culture.
 This is slightly different than the two other methods mentioned above.
 In SH in addition to water, the container is filled with LECA clay pebbles.
 The stem and roots are supported by the clay pebbles.

-You need to drill air holes in the container above the water level.
-This is easy if you’re using a plastic container, but you need a special tool to drill through glass.
+You need to make air holes in the container above the water level.
+This is easy with a soldering iron if you’re using a plastic container, but you need a special tool to drill through glass.
 These holes provide air circulation to the roots, which prevents rotting and molding issues.